Revised: January 20, 2016; December 3, 2017

 - And then the summary of all that: “yamp’iccham (yam pi iccham) na labhati tam’pi dukkhām”.
 Here we see, “ichcha” that we encountered in both anicca, dukka, anattā and also in paticca samuppada (“pati+ichcha” “sama+uppada”).
 And “labhati” means “get”.

-- Thus, “If one does not get one likes, that leads to suffering”.
+- Thus, “If one does not get what one likes, that leads to suffering”.
 This phrase has everything condensed.
 This is anicca.
 It does not say suffering arises because of impermanence.

 - This is explained in more detail in “Does the First Noble Truth Describe only Suffering?“.